 All shipped items must pass through Saudi Arabian customs and the sender has to complete the appropriate paperwork.
 Customs clearance depends on whether goods are classified as having no commercial value.
 Dutiable goods are taxed.

-Shipments can sit in customs for quite some time before they're allowed to be claimed, and in some cases, the goods recipient may have to pay for storage during this period.
+Shipments can sit in customs for quite some time before they're allowed to be claimed.
+In some cases, the goods recipient may have to pay for storage during this period.

 Using a shipping company with warehouse storage can be worthwhile as expats won't have to worry about extra costs if they can't claim their goods from customs immediately.